Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Notation and definitions

-An \emph{order} $R$ in $K$ is a subring of $K$ which is also a lattice in $K$.
-A \emph{fractional~$R$-ideal} is a finitely generated sub-$R$-module of $K$ which is also a lattice in~$K$, or, equivalently, which contains an invertible element of $K$.
-For example, if~$R$ is a domain then an ideal $I$ of $R$ is a fractional $R$-ideal if and only if $I$ is non-zero.
-Two fractional $R$-ideals $I$ and $J$ are called \emph{isomorphic} if they are so as $R$-modules.
-This is equivalent to having an invertible element~$\lambda$ in $K$ such that $I=\lambda J$.
-Observe that given two fractional $R$-ideals~$I$ and~$J$, the sum $I+J$, the product $IJ$ and the colon
+An \emph{order}~$R$ in~$K$ is a subring of~$K$ which is also a lattice in~$K$.
+A \emph{fractional~$R$-ideal} is a finitely generated sub-$R$-module of~$K$ which is also a lattice in~$K$, or, equivalently, which contains an invertible element of~$K$.
+For example, if~$R$ is a domain then an ideal~$I$ of~$R$ is a fractional~$R$-ideal if and only if~$I$ is non-zero.
+Two fractional~$R$-ideals~$I$ and~$J$ are called \emph{isomorphic} if they are so as~$R$-modules.
+This is equivalent to having an invertible element~$\lambda$ in~$K$ such that~$I=\lambda J$.
+Observe that given two fractional~$R$-ideals~$I$ and~$J$, the sum~$I+J$, the product~$IJ$ and the colon

-are also fractional $R$-ideals.
-The \emph{multiplicator ring} of a fractional $R$-ideal~$I$ is the order $(I:I)$.
-We say that a fractional $R$-ideal $I$ is \emph{invertible} if there exists a fractional $R$-ideal $J$ such that $IJ=R$.
-Note that if this is the case, then $J$ equals $(R:I)$.
-We define the \emph{Picard group} of $R$ as the abelian group $\Pic(R)$ of isomorphism classes of invertible fractional $R$-ideals with the operation of multiplication.
+are also fractional~$R$-ideals.
+The \emph{multiplicator ring} of a fractional~$R$-ideal~$I$ is the order~$(I:I)$.
+We say that a fractional~$R$-ideal~$I$ is \emph{invertible} if there exists a fractional~$R$-ideal~$J$ such that~$IJ=R$.
+Note that if this is the case, then~$J$ equals~$(R:I)$.
+We define the \emph{Picard group} of~$R$ as the abelian group~$\Pic(R)$ of isomorphism classes of invertible fractional~$R$-ideals with the operation of multiplication.

-Since $K$ is commutative, the integral closure $\cO$ of $Z$ (embedded diagonally) in $K$ is a subring of~$K$.
+Since~$K$ is commutative, the integral closure~$\cO$ of~$Z$ (embedded diagonally) in~$K$ is a subring of~$K$.
 More precisely, we have

-where $\cO_i$ is the integral closure of $Z$ in $K_i$.
-By the Krull-Akizuki Theorem, each $\cO_i$ is a Dedekind domain.
-Every element of any order is integral over~$Z$, which implies that $\cO$ contains every order in $K$.
-In general, $\cO$ is not an order in $K$.
-Indeed, if $Z$ is not a Japanese ring, by definition, the integral closure of $Z$ in some finite field extension of $Q$ will not be finitely generated as a $Z$-module.
+where~$\cO_i$ is the integral closure of~$Z$ in~$K_i$.
+By the Krull-Akizuki Theorem, each~$\cO_i$ is a Dedekind domain.
+Every element of any order is integral over~$Z$, which implies that~$\cO$ contains every order in~$K$.

-Define the \emph{conductor} $\frf$ of an order $R$ in $\cO$ as
+Define the \emph{conductor}~$\frf$ of an order~$R$ in~$\cO$ as

-Note that since $\frf$ is an $\cO$-ideal, we have a decomposition
+Note that since~$\frf$ is an~$\cO$-ideal, we have a decomposition

-where each $\frf_i$ is an $\cO_i$-ideal.
-One can prove that $\frf$ contains an invertible element of $K$ if and only if $\cO$ is finitely generated as a $Z$-module.
-If this is the case then $\cO$ is an order, the \emph{maximal order} of $K$.
-Moreover, for every fractional $\cO$-ideal $I$ we have a decomposition $I=\oplus_{i=1}^n I_i$ for fractional $\cO_i$-ideals $I_i$, and hence also
+where each~$\frf_i$ is an~$\cO_i$-ideal.
+One can prove that~$\frf$ contains an invertible element of~$K$ if and only if~$\cO$ is finitely generated as a~$Z$-module.
+If this is the case then~$\cO$ is an order, the \emph{maximal order} of~$K$.
+We will assume that this is the case for the rest of the paper.
+Moreover, for every fractional~$\cO$-ideal~$I$ we have a decomposition~$I=\oplus_{i=1}^n I_i$ for fractional~$\cO_i$-ideals~$I_i$, and hence also